ethan-mamuad/ethan-mamuad.github.io/essays/smartquestions.md

 ## Smart and Not Smart Questions

 ### Example of a Smart Question
-An example of a smart question is shown here:[Smart Question](https://stackoverflow.com/questions/52522565/git-is-not-working-after-macos-update-xcrun-error-invalid-active-developer-p/52522566#52522566 ).
+An example of a smart question is shown here: [Smart Question](https://stackoverflow.com/questions/52522565/git-is-not-working-after-macos-update-xcrun-error-invalid-active-developer-p/52522566#52522566 ).
 As we can see in this example the develop asks, “Git is not working after macOS update ("xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools")” and goes through their process of what happened prior to get the error that they did, they also were to provide that they were using an macOS system, and has a precise and informative problem.
 As we can see from the top solution to the problem we are able to get a step by step guide to fix the problem and more than one solution if the first solution doesn’t work.
 This shows that by asking a smart question we can get an effective and efficient answer to our questions.

 ### Example of a Not Smart Question